-Bit/Field Name Type Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+Bit/Field Name Туре Reset Description 31:17 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 16 IntFault R/W 0 When 1, an interrupt occurs when the fault input is asserted.
-15:2 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-1 IntPWM1 R/W 0 When 1, an interrupt occurs when the PWM generator 1 block asserts an interrupt.
+15:1 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 0 IntPWM0 R/W 0 When 1, an interrupt occurs when the PWM generator 0 block asserts an interrupt.